darinz/DL/07_Transformers/02_large_language_models.md

 outputs = model.generate(**inputs)
 print(tokenizer.decode(outputs[0]))
 ```

+> **Code Walkthrough:**
+> - The input prompt specifies the task (e.g., summarization).
+> - The model generates the output text, which is then decoded to a string.

 > **Try it yourself!** Use T5 to translate, summarize, or classify text by changing the input prompt.